algolia/algoliasearch-client-php/README.md

 ```

-If you have one index per user, you may want to perform a batch operations across severals indexes.
+If you have one index per user, you may want to perform a batch operations across several indexes.
 We expose a method to perform this type of batch:

 ```php